dveschetti/arduino-js/Proximity/README.md

 <a href="https://www.youtube.com/watch?v=2L8YYJpfuvE">If you have problems look here.</a>

 ## How to use
-Open the folder on visual studio code <br/>
+Open the folder on visual studio code.
+PingFirmata must be loaded onto Arduino-compatible boards to enable this component: <br/>
 ```
 $ npm install nodebots-interchange
 ```
-issue the following instruction with the serial port your arduino is plugged into instead of "<port>" <br/>
+issue the following instruction with the serial port your arduino is plugged into. <br/>
 ```
 $ interchange install hc-sr04 -a uno -p <port> --firmata
 ```
-start your server with the direction below <br/>
+Start your server with the direction below <br/>
 ```
 $ npm start
 ```